dgochenour/dpse_example_c/admin_console_config/README.md

 ## Loading the QoS File

-The QoS file in this example-- **RTI_ADMIN_CONSOLE_EXAMPLE_PROFILE.xml**-- is essentially a clone of the default one used by Admin Console with the exceptions that it:
+The QoS file in this example-- `RTI_ADMIN_CONSOLE_EXAMPLE_PROFILE.xml`-- is essentially a clone of the default one used by Admin Console with the exceptions that it:

 1. Renames the QoS library to MyLibrary
 2. Adds a QoS profile named MyLibrary::MicroVisualization
 2. Contains information about where Admin Console should find the LBED plugin, and where to find the static discovery information

 After starting Admin Console, open the preferences dialog from "View-->Preferences" in the menu bar.
-Use the "Add Files" button near the bottom of the window to specify the USER_ADMIN_CONSOLE_QOS_PROFILES.xml file.
+Use the "Add Files" button near the bottom of the window to specify the `RTI_ADMIN_CONSOLE_EXAMPLE_PROFILE.xml` file.
 Then manually join Domain 100, selecting **MyLibrary::MicroAdministration** from the drop-down list of QoS profiles.

 ![set_qos](img/set_qos.png)